 - -90 dBm: The signal is really weak, (almost) impossible to connect to.

-Again, the significance of the numbers above varies slightly depending on the environment and hardware.
-Like all things in Wi-Fi, these are not hard values — expect nuances.
+Still, the numbers’ significance varies slightly depending on the environment and hardware.
+Like all things in Wi-Fi, these are not rigid values — expect nuances.

 How to find out the dBm of your current received Wi-Fi signal strength

-When a Wi-Fi device connects to a broadcaster, it’s connected at a certain dBm value which constantly changes in real-time, depending on the environment and the distance.
+When a Wi-Fi device connects to a broadcaster, it does so at a specific dBm value, which constantly changes in real-time, depending on the environment and the distance.

 Depending on the application, this value is called differently, but the most popular name is the received signal strength indicator or RSSI.